Paper Wasps

 Early intervention is crucial for paper wasp extermination

 As soon as you begin to see wasps building nests on your home or anywhere on your property, we highly encourage you to contact the professional wasp removal specialists at Aspen Pest Control.
-When it comes to the protection of their nests, wasps will likely be aggressive, and the location of the nest isn’t always obvious.
+When it comes to protecting their nests, wasps will likely be aggressive, and their nests’ location isn’t always conspicuous.
 This is why a thorough examination of your property is so important.
 You never really know when you’re putting yourself or your friends and family at risk.

 Beyond the fact that wasp stings are potentially dangerous, wasps swarming can also cause aesthetic damage to the wood on the home where the wasp nests are located.
-Although they are not wood boring creatures, the aesthetic damage caused by wasps to your home will become quite noticeable over time.
+Although they are not wood-boring creatures, the aesthetic damage caused by wasps to your home will become noticeable over time.

 Paper Wasp Treatment